hgparker/aoebpf/README.md

 * I didn't realize how much big endian stuff was still around.
 A lot of it, apparently, at least as far as networking goes.
 There are macros to do all the conversions for you.
 * It's a funny flow in eBPF-land where, after you cast a pointer to a struct pointer, you're not allowed to access anything in that struct until you've actually proved to the verifier's satisfaction that the entire struct doesn't exceed the allotted memory.
 * Looping up to a variable limit is something the verifier hates -- it doesn't care or respect semantic assumptions we might make like an integer will only have so many digits in base10 and that therefore we can loop up to this.
 I found I was better off using an arbitrary, low-ish constraint for my loops while including the real condition as an early exit in an if clause.

+#### Day3

+The solution to AoC Day3 is "simple DP."
+However, this simple DP isn't simple enough for eBPF.
+Thus, each execution of the program accomplishes a single "run" of the DP.
+In other words, if the DP originally consisted of a nested loop, each eBPF execution does one inner loop and adjusts state so that future executions know what to do.
+The underlying idea is to do a "minimum unit of work" in each execution.
+As hook point, I used epoll_wait -- this is the sys call used when waiting for input from a file descriptor.
+I empirically observed it was called a few hundred times a minute on my laptop, which I figured would be enough "raw energy" to do the useful work of deriving the answer from the input.

+Since multiple cores can run the same eBPF program, concurrency is very much something to think about.
+Additionally, there could be multiple inputs which could be successfully worked on in parallel (even if each input's DP calculation must be approached serially).
+What I wanted to happen is for each execution to scan eligible inputs until it found one that was "unlocked"; subsequently, it would get the lock, do one round of DP and then give up the lock.
+To implement the locking mechanism, I used compare-and-swap (CAS) on a "locked" variable.
+Eligible inputs were found in a range between two logical pointers.
+The "lock" for an input is interpreted as the right to do DP on on that input as well as, in the case that there is no more DP to do for that input and that the input is currently the leftmost eligible input, to move the left pointer rightward.

+A Golang helper ran a server to receive new inputs on localhost:9999.
+It would put the new input and initialize state right at the current terminal pointer, then adjust the pointer, thereby making the new input visible to eBPF.
+A channel is used in a conventional way to ensure only one new input is added to the map at a time.
+A separate goroutine polls the map every 10s to see what the answer calculated so far is.

+Learnings and thoughts:

+* I had a huge amount of trouble with the verifier on this one.
+Many of its complaints were, from my perspective, silly.
+Still, it did straight up point out some logical errors I hadn't thought about.
+* I used vmlinux.h (this is a file you generate) rather than kernel header files as I did before.
+This is the modern canonical way to do things, and it's much better than what I was doing before.
+* I look forward to using eBPF for a real purpose.